chayandeokar/wisecow-Application/README.md

 # Build the Docker image:
  --> docker build -t wisecow-app .

-# FROM BASICALLY RUNNS Things
+# FROM BASICALLY RUNNS and Create Build Stage
 ## Replace wisecow-app with the desired name for your Docker image.
 ### Verify the Docker image:
 --> docker images